Sudeep-KS/Sudeep-KS/Readme.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working @ Intel as Firmware Engineer
-- 🌱 I’m currently pursuing my PG Diploma in AI and Machine Learning from IIIT Bangalore
 - 💬 Ask me about Image processors, Embedded systems, Camera Sensors, Computer vision, Deep learning and related Technologies
 - 📫 How to reach me: you can reach me out at **sudeep.ks@hotmail.com** or reach me out at linkedin.